vividmuimui/lock_diff/README.md

 ### Original

-Most source code in this pepository is by https://github.com/kyanny/compare_linker .
+Most of the source code in this repository is by https://github.com/kyanny/compare_linker.

 ```
 Copyright (c) 2014 Kensuke Nagae